Substance Use in Adolescents

 • Therapy tailored for adolescents

 If the doctor thinks the adolescent has a substance use disorder, a referral for further assessment and treatment may be needed.
-In general, the same treatment used for adults with substance use disorders, including therapeutic drugs and counseling, can also be used with adolescents.
+In general, the same treatment used for adults with substance use disorders, including therapeutic medications and counseling, can also be used with adolescents.
 However, the treatment should be tailored to the adolescent's needs.
 Adolescents should receive services from adolescent programs and therapists with expertise in treating adolescents with substance use disorders and should not be treated in the same programs as adults.

 More Information

 The following are some English-language resources that may be useful.
-Please note that THE MANUAL is not responsible for the content of these resources.
+Please note that The Manual is not responsible for the content of these resources.

 2. Alcoholics Anonymous (AA): An international fellowship of nonprofessional men and women who support each other to confront and overcome a drinking problem